• Skip to primary navigation

 With the transistor in saturation, the primary winding is connected directly across the battery.
 The primary and secondary windings are usually the same number of windings, typically 12 to 25 turns, which results in low inductance.
 The inductance of the transformer windings determines the duty cycle of a Joule Thief.
 An increase in inductance generally increases the duty cycle.
 The current flowing through the primary winding increases at a rate determined by the ratio of the battery voltage and the (low) inductance of the transformer winding.

 As shown, a Joule Thief can be a useful addition to an engineer’s circuit library.
-It enables the use of more of the energy in single-cell (1.5V) batteries compared with other topologies.
-It can be used in various applications where a low input voltage needs to be boosted (such as a single solar cell instead of a single cell battery).
+It enables the use of more energy in single-cell (1.5V) batteries compared with other topologies.
+It can be used in various applications where a low input voltage needs to be boosted (such as a single solar cell instead of a single-cell battery).
 The basic circuit is noisy and lacks regulation, but additional components can be added to improve performance.

 You may also like: